unicornlang/unicorn/README.md

 # Unicorn🦄

-Unicorn is a language built to trancompile to object oriented C code that is idiomatic and readable.
+Unicorn is a programming language built to trancompile to object oriented C code that is idiomatic and readable.

 ```console
 unicorn foo.u